 - a.)
-A bike check will take place upon Check-in to the Transition Area before the competition.
+A bike check will take place before the athletes access to the Transition Area before the competition.
 Technical Officials will check that bikes comply with the CISM Competition Rules. - b.)
 Athletes may request approval from the Technical Delegate during the Athletes' Briefing to allow them to make modifications, if necessary, to comply with the rules.